Editor’s note: This article was originally published in May 2013. Updated April 2022.

-The Puffball Mushroom(Genus: Calvatia, Bovista and others) is an easily identifiable common mushroom but it has some very, very poisonous look-a-likes, namely young destroying angel and deathcap mushrooms.
-Puffball mushrooms fall into a number of genuses, most of them are small(less than 3”) but there is one giant puffball (Calvatia gigantea) that can grow up to one foot diameter and is edible.
+Puffball mushrooms (Genus: Calvatia, Bovista, and others) are a fantastic wild edible.
+With a little examination, they have easily identifiable characteristics and they’re a common find in many meadows and forests.
+However, they do have some extremely poisonous look-a-likes to be wary of, namely young destroying angel and death cap mushrooms.
+Puffball mushrooms fall into a number of genera, most of which are small, at roughly 3” and below.
+However, there is one giant puffball (Calvatia gigantea) that can grow up to one foot in diameter and is edible.

-There is one good way to tell puffballs apart from its poisonous look-a-likes, you must cut the mushroom in half from top to bottom.
-The inside of edible puffball mushrooms should be pure white, like a marshmallow, or like fresh mozzarella balls, there should be no patterns, or marks or colors or anything other than pure white, and especially no signs of gills.
+There is thankfully one major characteristic that will help you tell the puffball mushroom apart from its poisonous look-a-likes.
+The best way to check if you have a puffball is to cut the mushroom in half from the top of the cap to the bottom.
+The inside of edible puffball mushrooms should be solid and pure white, like a marshmallow, or fresh mozzarella balls.
+There should be no patterning, marks or colors inside, or anything other than pure white, and especially no signs of gills.
 If there are any gills present, then it isn’t a puffball mushroom.

-Puffballs have a mild mushroomy taste that is not overwhelming, some people describe it as an earthy taste.
-They can be used in recipes in place of eggplant.
-The texture is like tofu so they make a great addition to soups.
-They should be eaten cooked, baked, boiled, or fried in butter are all common ways to eat this mushroom.
-Although it is possible to freeze or dry them they are best when eaten shortly after picking, this may be one reason they are not a popular grocery item.
+Puffballs have a mild mushroomy taste that some people describe as earthy.
+They can be used in endless recipes in place of your usual shop-bought mushrooms, plus they can also replace eggplant.
+The texture is a bit like tofu, so they’re a great addition to a stir fry or even as a meat alternative in burgers.
+Make sure to cook them before eating.
+Roasted, baked, boiled, or fried in butter are all common ways to eat this mushroom.
+Although it is possible to freeze or dry them, they are best when eaten shortly after picking.
+They can spoil quickly, which is likely why they are not a popular grocery item.

 Many of our readers find that subscribing to Eat The Planet is the best way to make sure they don't miss any of our valuable information about wild edibles.